hvkoops/wimir2018/README.md

 In this workshop we discuss different strategies of instructing annotators and undertake case studies on annotating patterns and chords on small data sets.
 We compare different annotations, jointly reflect on the rationales regarding these annotations, develop novel ideas on how to setup annotation tasks and discuss the implications for the computational modelling of these musical units for MIR.

 # Participants
-- Anja Volk (Utrecht University)
+- Anja Volk (Utrecht University) - Project Guide
-- Hendrik Vincent Koops (Utrecht University)
+- Hendrik Vincent Koops (Utrecht University) - Project Guide
-- Iris Yuping Ren (Utrecht University)
+- Iris Yuping Ren (Utrecht University) - Project Guide
 - Juan Pablo Bello (New York University)
 - Eric Nichols (Microsoft)
 - Jaehun Kim (Delft University)